-Here's another trend you can thank Meghan Markle and Prince Harry for: the Engagement-Moon.
-As the 2018 wedding season begins to ramp up, we’ve seen a lot of new trends that are worth talking about, whether it’s couple’s opting-in to live stream their wedding, for their grandma who couldn’t make it across the country for the event, or going with a more fast casual approach to their reception menu, ditching surf and turf for local cuisine served up from their favorite restaurant.
-But one trend, that’s not only keeping couples stress-free during the wedding planning process, but also strengthening their connection and love, is the trend of Engagement-Moons.
+Here's another trend you can thank Meghan Markle and Prince Harry for: the engagement-moon.
+We’ve seen a lot of new trends that are worth talking about, whether it’s couples opting to live stream their weddings for their grandmas who couldn’t make it across the country for the event, or going with a more fast-casual approach to their reception menu, ditching surf and turf for local cuisine served up from their favorite restaurant.
+But one trend that’s not only keeping couples stress-free during the wedding planning process but also strengthening their connection and love is the trend of engagement-moons.

-An Engagement-Moon is an opportunity for a recently engaged couple to getaway for bit and celebrate their engagement, without the pop-up stress and decision making that can happen as soon as the “will you marry me question” is asked, and of course, answered.
+An engagement-moon is an opportunity for a recently engaged couple to get away for a bit and celebrate their engagement without the pop-up stress and decision making that can happen as soon as the “Will you marry me?” question is asked and, of course, answered.

-Daulton Van Kuren, the owner at The Refined Host, sees this first-hand with the couples she works with, who come to her to help plan their wedding.
+Daulton Van Kuren, the owner at The Refined Host, sees this first-hand with the couples she works with who come to her to help plan their weddings.

 Van Kuren explains that by getting away, you and your fiancé can celebrate this special moment together, without the constant barrage of questions from your loved ones and friends that you might not know the answers to yet.

-A lot of couples celebrate their engagement with a party that includes their friends and family members, but Megan Velez, from DestinationWeddings.com, says that at the end of the day, the marriage is about the couple, and so they should head off to a pre-wedding romantic getaway to put a cherry on top of their love story.
+A lot of couples celebrate their engagement with a party that includes their friends and family members, but Megan Velez of DestinationWeddings.com says that at the end of the day, the marriage is about the couple, and so they should head off to a pre-wedding romantic getaway to put a cherry on top of their love story.

-Another reason Engagement-Moons are being added to the queue, is so that they can spend some quality time planning their wedding, and doing research about what to expect throughout the wedding planning process that they are about to dive into.
+Another reason engagement-moons are being added to the queue is so that couples can spend some quality time planning their wedding and doing research about what to expect throughout the wedding planning process they are about to dive into.

-Manoir Hovey, a Relais & Châteaux in the Eastern Township of Quebec, is tapping into this trend.
-This year, they will host their first Engagement-Moon weekend in July, where couples can decompress and rekindle their relationship as they get tips for planning a great wedding.
+Manoir Hovey, a Relais & Châteaux in the Eastern Township of Quebec, tapped into this trend.
+They recently hosted their first engagement-moon weekend, where couples could decompress and rekindle their relationships while getting tips for planning a great wedding.